SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

     ...
   ENDFUNCTION.
   ```
 - have a parameter interface that's similar to ABAP classes.
 Note: In ADT, the parameter interface of a function module is defined in ABAP pseudo syntax.
 These statements are not compiled like genuine ABAP statements and are not subject to the regular ABAP syntax checks.
-Find more information on the parameter inteface in the [ABAP Keyword Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfunction.htm).
+Find more information on the parameter interface in the [ABAP Keyword Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfunction.htm).
 - are called using `CALL FUNCTION` statements.

 Function pools ...